Sanglorian/orcus/Orcus Advanced Options - current.md

 > **Special** If Repulsion Resin is consumed, the target has the following aura for 1 hour.
 > *Repulsion aura 1:* If a creature moves into an adjacent square, as an opportunity action the subject of the aura makes an attack: Dexterity vs Fortitude; the target is pushed 1 and their move ends.

-## Hirelings, Animals and Companions
+## Hirelings and Companions

-You can typically purchase an animal or other creature for two times the cost of an enchanted item of the same level.
-If the creature gives special utility, for example it can fly at a low level, it typically costs four times the cost of an enchanted item.
+You can typically purchase an animal or other creature for two times the cost of an enchanted item of the same level, if it is a standard monster.
+The multiplier is four for an elite monster and eight for a boss monster.
+If the creature gives special utility, for example it can fly at a low level, it typically costs twice again what it would normally cost.

 # Backgrounds